Mottysc/PlotAkta/README.md

+# Edits:

+The script now gets a folder instead of a file, and produces chromatograms from all csv files in subfolders.

+Added `-y` - Specify the y max for all plots, to standardise the graphs, for example, `-y600`

 # Plot Akta Results

 Use this script to turn your Akta results file from Unicorn (.csv) into a nicely formatted pdf and png.
 It will plot the UV-280 trace, but additional data can be overlaid (see below).